benjamin-42/Trident/README.md

 The objective of the exploit is to gain root access over the device.

-At this point it would be possible to jailbreak the device by applying more patches to the kernel (for sandbox, code signing enforcement and more).
+At this point it would be possible to jailbreak the device by applying more patches to the kernel (for sandbox, code signing enforcement and more). jk9357 did it and released [Home Depot](http://wall.supplies), a jailbreak based on this exploit.

 iOS 9.3.5 is not supported as vulnerabilities have been patched in that version.